-Return to the main trail head and take the right path (left takes you back the way you came) After few minutes you’ll come to another fork in the path with a bench.
-Turning right takes you up the often neglected Velika Osojnica viewpoint (veering left leads you towards Mala Osojnica).
+Return to the main trail and take the right path (left takes you back the way you came).
+After few minutes you’ll come to another fork in the path with a bench.
+Turning right takes you up to the often neglected Velika Osojnica viewpoint (veering left leads you towards Mala Osojnica).
 So, if you want the highest of the three viewpoints turn right and head up to the 756m summit.
 Then walk down and around slightly to a small open area with a little bench for the highest unobstructed views over the lake.
 There are no fences here either.

 From the Ojstrica viewpoint, it’s about a 20 minute walk to Velika Osojnica (depending on your pace and fitness level).
 And if you’re lucky, you’ll have this one all to yourself too.

 The trails can get a little confusing up here and it’s easy to get a little off track!
 So it’s easiest to retrace your steps and rejoin the main circular track to get to Mala Osojnica.
 Remember when you do rejoin, go right, not left, or you’ll be heading back to Ojstrica.
 After about 20 minutes, just to the right of the track, you’ll find the final view point – Mala Osojnica.
 In our opinion, this final viewpoint offered the nicest views of Lake Bled.

 It’s worth noting that this area is fenced off, which can be a bit of an eyesore if you want to feature in your photos.
 But if you’re happy with a stunning lake shot, then you’ve saved the best until last.
 This was our favourite spot to snap our iconic Lake Bled panoramic photos.